Siox0911/DVBViewerServerApiWrapper/Readme.md

             //Using SecureString in a GUI App

-            //For the next steps, the Class "Security" ist stored under the namespace
+            //For the next steps, the Class "Security" is stored under the namespace
             //DVBViewerServerApiWrapper.Helper

             //For set the password as SecureString in WPF or Win-Forms applications